So here we are on the other side of the Panic Button world premiere at London's Film4 Frightfest 2011.

 climbing the stairs to FrightFest 2011 - it all starts with the poster...

-i mean the screenplay, yes the
+i mean the screenplay, yes the screenplay dammit!

 My crazy schedule of late meant I could only duck in to Empire screen 1 to check out one other movie during the weekend.
 And anyone who knows me won't be surprised that movie was 'The Wicker Tree', with Robin Hardy's 70s original being something of a lifelong obsession of mine.
 The man himself gave the film a fantastic and funny intro, full of the camp humour one would expect from him.
 The film itself is a curious mash-up of bawdy comedy, religious diatribe & country evangelistic music that (unlike the original) never quite gelled for me.
 I did get goosebumps during a brief cameo from the one & only Christopher Lee, but even that felt shoehorned in for shareholder value.
 The eclectic movie was strengthened by a smashing performance from Honeysuckle Weeks as 'Lolly' - she delivered some killer lines and moments ("all the way to 7," hehehe) and is definitely one to watch.